-- If you have a flat tyre or puncture, park the vehicle as far away from the flow of traffic as possible. - Apply the handbrake firmly. - Engage first gear, or put the selector lever to position P. - All passengers should leave the vehicle.
-They should wait in a safe area (for instance behind the roadside crash barrier). - Check whether a repair is possible using the Tyre Mobility System "General information and safety notes." - Unscrew inflation cap from the affected wheel. - Take the tyre repair kit out of the boot.
+- If you have a flat tyre or puncture, park the vehicle as far away from the flow of traffic as possible. - Apply the handbrake firmly. - Engage the first gear, of put the selector lever to position P. - All passengers should leave the vehicle.
+They should wait in a safe area (for instance behind the roadside crash barrier). - Check whether a repair is possible using the Tyre Mobility System "General information and safety notes." - Unscrew inflation cap from the affected wheel. - Take the tyre repair kit out of the luggage compartment.